Boating on Rottnest Island

 Beach Access Points

 Works have begun at Catherine Bay on the set down area.
 A bus stop will be installed over the coming couple of months as part of the works.
 Bus stops are also being installed at two other sites at Strickland and Stark Bays.
-For all currently accessible bus stop locations, please view the Essential Guide.
+For all currently accessible bus stop locations, please view the Island Guide.

 Site redevelopment is being finalised for Salmon Bay currently with construction planned for commencement in May, and Narrow Neck and Stark Bay are at the design stage.
 Beach accesses are to be constructed at Rocky and Marjorie Bays between 2017 and 2018.